 Safe Drinking Water Act Compliance Monitoring Samples

 Drinking water systems collect samples of raw and finished drinking water for hundreds of water quality parameters.
-Some states post these samples publicly, and many use a Drinking Water Watch website.
-I’ve compiled a list of these websites if you’d like to check them out.
+Some states post these samples publicly, and many use a Drinking Water Watch or Drinking Water Viewer website.
+EPA has compiled a list of these state websites if you’d like to check them out.

 - Six Year Review: As part of the Safe Drinking Water Act, which requires the US EPA to regularly revisit and reconsider its drinking water standards, EPA collects SDWA compliance samples through an information collection request of primacy agencies (i.e., states).
-After significant data quality assurance and control protocols, this data is posted publicly.
+It currently covers 1998 - 2019, although coverage varies by state and contaminant over time.

 - The National Environmental Public Health Tracking Network: The CDC collects information on 12 drinking water contaminants of concern from 28 states over 2001-2021.
 The tracking tool allows easy download after customizing your data query.